Energy Performance Certificate (United Kingdom): Criticism

+As a rating system, EPCs are known to have reliability issues.
+Non-domestic EPCs are found to have a regression effect where low-rated properties are more likely to obtain higher ratings in the renewal, while high-rated ones tend to get lower ratings.
+This directly casts doubts on EPC-based policies like Minimum Energy Efficiency Standards.

-EPCs have gained some political controversy, partly reflecting the housing market crisis in the United Kingdom (2008).
+EPCs have gained some political controversy, partly reflecting the housing market crisis in the United Kingdom.

 Many in the housing industry, such as the Royal Institution of Chartered Surveyors, have criticised the introduction of EPCs, on the grounds of poor quality.
 Whilst critical, RICS still provided courses on domestic energy assessment, as well as courseware manuals for the professions of domestic energy assessors.

 A further objection is often made concerning the quality of inspection made to produce the certificate.
 It cannot be invasive, so the inspector cannot drill walls or ceilings to determine the state or even existence of any insulation.
 The energy assessor can either assume the worst ('as built' to Building Regulations for the dwelling's age) or rely on the householder to produce documentary evidence on what may have been installed.
 This can produce uncertainty about the validity of the output from the assessor's analysis.

 Finally, EPCs pose particular problems for the owners of listed buildings, as improvements, such as double glazing, are often barred by the controls on changes to such structures, making it difficult to rectify low ratings.